Everything your rabbit would tell you if they could talk

 (Image credit: Getty Images)

-While lop-eared rabbits might not necessarily have the best hearing (they have a hearing impairment) most other breeds of rabbits will be able to hear far and wide.
+While lop-eared rabbits might not necessarily have the best hearing, most other rabbit breeds will be able to hear far and wide.
 In fact, according to the International Fund for Animal Welfare, wild rabbits' hearing spans from 360 Hz to around 42,000 Hz, so they can hear higher frequencies than humans.

 (Image credit: Getty Images)